 Here’s what you need to know, along with 10 examples to get you started.

-Here’s why it happens
+Here’s why the problem happens

 When competing products or services seem similar, price becomes the obvious way to determine value.
 As such, there’s little, if any, motivation for someone to pay more.
 In this common scenario, the lowest price looks like the best deal.